ompleHow to Handle a Leaking Water Heater

 - No hot water.
 This is usually one of the more obvious signs that you have a leaking water heater.
 No hot water could be a number of things, but it might indicate a pilot light that has gone out.
 If water is leaking from the water heater, it could easily have drowned the pilot light, eliminating your source of hot water.

-- Leak from temperature and pressure relief valve.
+- Leak from the temperature and pressure relief valve.
 If the pressure inside of your water heater has gone too high, the pressure valve will start to drip or leak.
 A leaking water heater that has built up too much pressure is extremely hazardous.
 Call a plumber immediately to have the pressure assessed and properly adjusted.

 - Water heater stand is moist.
 Because the water heater is insulated, at no point should it feel damp to the touch or have built up condensation.
 The stand around the water heater should also remain dry at all times.
+If your water heater leaks sometimes, it can quickly rot your water heater stand.
+It won’t take long for that to create mold growth and destabilize your water heater.

 - Water has pooled around the water heater itself.
 Puddles of water around a leaking water heater are immediate signs for concern.
 Don’t put it off – call a contractor right away to have an emergency inspection so that your leaking water heater can be fixed or replaced.